hugoladret/blog/hugoladret/content/publications/cortes_et_al_review.md

 +++
-author = "Nelson Cortes, Reza Abbas Farishta, Hugo Ladret, Christian Casanova" title = "[2021] [model] -- Corticothalamic Projections Gate Alpha Rhythms in the Pulvinar" date = "2021-12-06" journal = "published in Frontiers in Cellular Neuroscience" description = "Cortes et al. 2021" tags = [
+author = "Nelson Cortes, Hugo Ladret, Reza Abbas Farishta, Christian Casanova" title = "[2023] [review] -- The pulvinar as a hub of visual processing and cortical integration" date = "2023-12-23" journal = "published in Trends in Neurosciences" description = "Cortes et al. 2023" tags = [

 ]